 Edgewood’s serpentine grasslands are renowned throughout California for their lush wildflower carpets and rich biodiversity.
 You might see dozens of species of flowers on a single walk!
 Our free walks vary according to what’s in bloom—covering about 3 miles, at a moderate pace, with frequent stops.
 Heavy rain cancels hikes.

-In 2017, there are walks every Saturday and Sunday, from March 4 through June 4.
+In 2018, there will be walks every Saturday and Sunday, from March 10 through June 3.
 Walks begin at 10:00 AM and end around 1:00 PM.
 The walks schedule for 2018 will be posted in February.
 You can also sign up for our newsletter to get information on wildflower walks.

 Where to meet